Longines Conquest Cal.19AS 18ct Pink Gold 1956

 As with all our watches, this watch will be sold under our 14 days no quibble sale or return policy.

-Here we have an important, top of the line vintage watch from one of the most collectable and highly regarded vintage watch brands and this watch will make an excellent financial investment as well as be something to treasure and enjoy!
+Here we have an important, top of the line vintage dress watch from one of the most collectable and highly regarded vintage watch brands which will make an excellent financial investment as well as be something to treasure and enjoy!
 It is completely practical for use as an everyday watch and as long as it is well looked after and serviced every 3-4 years, it will last another lifetime.
 It carries a great deal more style, individuality and panache than a new watch and to buy the same quality today would cost at least three or four times the price here.

 However, you may wish to view this, as each year goes by and the world market for fine vintage gold watches grows even larger, the limited supply and high demand means prices will inevitably climb even higher!